2 min read

 This episode tackles the complexities of aligning personal preferences and skills with job responsibilities, especially within family-owned businesses.

-Listen on Apple Google Podcasts Spotify
+Listen on Apple Spotify

 "You’re okay to go bankrupt for the sake of helping somebody?"
 For Tony, our mystery operations manager, the answer is, unfortunately, yes.